Redocly/redocly-cli/docs/guides/help-for-the-non-technical.md

 ### node.js
 The `node.js` terminal is a self-contained environment that works best when sending commands to Redocly CLI and Redoc.
 You need to install it on your computer.

-### GitHub (aka Git)
+### GitHub

 GitHub is an online version control system used to manage code, along with documentation in formats such as Markdown, HTML and XML.
-Git allows authorized team members to work on the same source content by checking it out, working in 'branches', then merging those branches back into the source.
+GitHub allows authorized team members to work on the same source content by checking it out, working in 'branches', then merging those branches back into the source.

 You guessed it.
 Using GitHub to maintain code and docs together is what we mean by docs-as-code!